Juniper/nita-cli/README.md

       Running setup.py install for nita-cli ... done Successfully installed MarkupSafe-1.0 jinja2-2.10 nita-cli-0.0.4 pyyaml-3.13

+### Docker

+To run NITA CLI as a Docker container simply pull it from the JNPR Docker registry, add the following [alias](alias) to your bash profile (`~/.profile`) and add the autocomplete part.

+    docker pull ps-docker.artifactory.aslab.juniper.net/nita/cli:0.0.4

+If you want to customise your commands, you can build your own docker image by the following command:

+    docker build -t ps-docker.artifactory.aslab.juniper.net/nita/cli:${YOUR_TAG} .

+### Demo

-Also add the following lines to your `/etc/hosts` (local DNS) file if refering to NITA Jenkins and NITA Gitlab instances.
+Also add the following lines to your `/etc/hosts` (local DNS) file if refering to NITA demo Jenkins and NITA Gitlab instances (mentioned on _nita jenkins gui_ and _nita gitlab gui_ commands).

     ## NITA
     127.0.0.1    gitlab.nita.com	jenkins.nita.com

 ## About NITA CLI

 It is mainly composed of two different python scripts.
-There are others (like installation and autocomplete, but they are not really part of the heart of the CLI):
+There are others (e.g. autocomplete) but they are not really part of the heart of the NITA CLI):

 ### `cli.py`